turbot/guardrails-docs/docs/getting-started/getting-started-gcp/create-calculated-exception/index.md

 ---
-title: Create a Calculated Exception to a Guardrails GCP Policy
+title: Create a Calculated Policy Exception
-sidebar_label: Create a calculated exception to a Guardrails GCP policy
+sidebar_label: Create Calculated Policy
 ---

 # Create a Calculated Exception to a Guardrails GCP Policy

+In the [previous runbook](guardrails/docs/runbooks/getting-started-gcp/create_static_exception) we showed how to create a static exception.
+In this one, we’ll show how to make exceptions dynamically, based on resource tags.
+Start by creating another test bucket (we’ll use `guardrails-example-gcp-bucket-02`) with fine-grained access control and no labels.

 **Prerequisites**: